-Dear reader, you have stepped into a world where there is no real return from as comics like Saga are a gateway drug to visual fiction, OTPs, and fan fiction.
+You have stepped into a world where there is no real return from, as comics like Saga are a gateway drug to visual fiction, OTPs, and fan fiction.
 Why, you ask?
 Because it is series’ that are so expertly constructed like Saga that you can’t help but fall into them head first.
 Let’s talk about what it did to me.

 Vaughn weaves a story that is simultaneously out of this world and incredibly grounded.
 Fiona Staples’ art is unique, and her lines draw your eye towards the action.
-While there are tons of things to love about the main characters Alana, Marko, and their daughter Hazel who serves as the occasional narrator, the supporting cast really shines from the bounty hunter The Will to Prince Robot IV.
+While there are tons of things to love about the main characters Alana, Marko, and their daughter Hazel who serves as the narrator, the supporting cast really shines from the bounty hunter The Will to Prince Robot IV.

 Well, weird reader that refers to themselves in third person personal (or first person possessive, I always forget which one you are using), there are more than a few places you can find Saga.
 Image has a really incredibly priced trade paperback (softcover) for the first six issues and sites like Comixology allow you to keep it on your mobile device or tablet.
-You could also go the route of the collector and hunt each issue down.
-Whatever it is you decide to do, make sure to find a way to read this book.
+You could also go the route of the collector and hunt each individual issue down.